 This course provides a foundation of knowledge for more effective social work practice with a diversity of individuals and groups.
 It explores the background, world view and special needs of groups which vary in such respects as race and ethnicity, religion, gender, disability, sexual orientation, and age.
-It is recommended that SO 315 be taken prior to SW 325.
 3:0:3

-SW 330 Social Welfare Policy and Programs (MLL)
+SW 330 (MLL) Social Welfare Policy and Programs